- New Jersey

 12. Install the completion machine; set completion plug; remove temporary valve(s); install blind flange(s).

-2. The drain-tapping fitting shall consist of a saddle plate with a integral flanged nozzle to which a tapping valve can be attached in a pressure tight manner.
+2. The drain-tapping fitting shall consist of a saddle plate with an integral flanged nozzle to which a tapping valve can be attached in a pressure-tight manner.

 a.
 The interior of the saddle plate, adjacent to and concentric with the O.D. of the nozzle, shall be grooved to retain a gasket, which shall seal the saddle plate to the exterior of the HDPE/DI main.
 This gasket shall constitute the only seal between the main and the fitting.